angelocatalani/neural-network-compression/README.md

 ### Experiments

-The `main.py` contains some experiments with either `LeNet300100` , multiple threshold values and different `k-means` initialisation mode.
+The `main.py` contains some experiments with `LeNet300100` , multiple threshold values and different `k-means` initialisation mode.

 TODO: add experiments with `LeNet5`